palakmathur/palakmathur_old_website/_posts/2012-12-15-windows-powershell.md

 Recently, I was going through some course on Internet when I came across PowerShell.
 We used to work with a program called cmd.exe, but always wanted to have the usability and power that Unix command line offers.
 If you are using Windows 7 or later, then you just need to follow following steps:-

 - Click Start.
 - In "Search programs and files", type: powershell and press Enter.

 This will open a cmd.exe like window.

-If you are still working on Windows XP, like me, then I download the PowerShell from [here](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=16818).
+If you are still working on Windows XP, like me, then you can download the PowerShell from [here](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=16818).

 You can try the following commands on powershell:

 - **pwd** <br>
     print working directory
 - **hostname** <br>
-     my computer's network name
+    computer's network name
 - **mkdir** <br>
     make directory
 - **cd** <br>
     change directory
 - **ls** <br>
     list directory
 - **rmdir** <br>
     remove directory
 - **pushd** <br>
     push directory
 - **popd** <br>
     pop directory
 - **cp** <br>
     copy a file or directory
 - **robocopy** <br>
     robust copy
 - **mv** <br>
     move a file or directory
 - **more** <br>
     page through a file
 - **type** <br>
     print the whole file
 - **forfiles** <br>
     run a command on lots of files
 - **dir -r** <br>
     find files
 - **select-string** <br>
     find things inside files
 - **help** <br>
     read a manual page
 - **helpctr** <br>
     find what man page is appropriate
 - **echo** <br>
     print some arguments
 - **set** <br>
     export/set a new environment variable
 - **exit** <br>
     exit the shell
 - **runas** <br>
     DANGER! become super user root DANGER!
 - **attrib** <br>
     change permission modifiers
 - **iCACLS** <br>
     change ownership

 I am still trying to learn these commands.
 Will come up with details when I know about each of them.
 There are few that you already know.
 So, let us get started.